RosettaCommons/demos/tutorials/scripting_with_rosettascripts/scripting_with_rosettascripts.md

 $> $ROSETTA3/bin/rosetta_scripts.default.linuxgccrelease -s 1ubq.pdb -parser:protocol minimize2.xml -out:prefix minimize2_
 ```

-This time, when you run the application, you'll find that the torsion-space minimization is carried out first (using the talaris\_2013 scorefunction), and the Cartesian-space minimization is carried out on the output structure from the torsion-space minimization (using the talaris\_2014 scorefunction, modified with the cart\_bonded term turned on and the pro\_close term turned off).
+This time, when you run the application, you'll find that the torsion-space minimization is carried out first (using the molecular mechanics scorefunction), and the Cartesian-space minimization is carried out on the output structure from the torsion-space minimization (using the ref2015 scorefunction, modified with the cart\_bonded term turned on and the pro\_close term turned off).
 Note that Rosetta does not write out any structures until the end of the protocol.

 #### More Advanced Minimization